 What to Look for in a Heroin Addiction Treatment Program in New England

 An effective heroin addiction treatment program will treat the physical and mental side of addiction to give you the best chances of recovery.
 Addiction is a mental health illness, and many people believe they are in the clear if they get over the withdrawal symptoms.
-However, detox doesn’t address the reasons behind the addiction and will lead to relapse with potentially worsening symptoms.
+An effective heroin addiction treatment program will include:

 Heroin Addiction Treatment Program